Bonoolu/SteganoFS/docs/install.md

       sudo apt-get install libfuse3-dev   # For Debian/Ubuntu
       ```

-    - **Qt6:** If you plan to use the Graphical User Interface (GUI), you'll need Qt6.
+    - **Qt5:** If you plan to use the Graphical User Interface (GUI), you'll need Qt5.
 Install it using your package manager.
+Installing qtcreator should pull all nessesary packages.

       ```bash
-      sudo apt-get install qt6-default   # For Debian/Ubuntu
+      sudo apt-get install qtcreator   # For Debian/Ubuntu
       ```

 3. **Clone the Repository:**